Data Structures

 Indexing

 There may be times when we want to access a specific element in a list.
-We can do this with indexing.
+We can do this via indexing.
 Python uses what is called zero-based indexing, which means that the first element of a list is accessed with index 0, the second element with index 1, and so on.

 Table 2: Indices of list species, showing how the first element is indexed at zero.